SEO & Website Traffic (Existing Schema - Deprecating in May)

 Monitor traffic trends and engagement metrics to identify companies experiencing growth or decline in their digital presence.

-SEO & Website Traffic signals reveal which companies are growing or struggling digitally—surfacing both opportunities and pain points.
+SEO & Website Traffic signals reveal which companies are growing or struggling digitally — surfacing both momentum opportunities and competitive gaps before they show up in earnings reports.

-We pull monthly traffic data across millions of domains, computing month-over-month and 3-month change percentages.
+We pull monthly traffic data across 15M+ domains, computing month-over-month and 3-month change percentages.
 Signals fire when traffic crosses significance thresholds (surges >25%, declines >20%, or 3+ consecutive months of directional change).
-Each signal includes traffic source breakdown, engagement metrics (bounce rate, pages/visit, duration), and global rank.
+Each signal includes traffic source breakdown, engagement metrics (bounce rate, pages/visit, duration), geographic distribution, and global rank — everything needed to understand the "why" behind the traffic movement.

 {